canarddu38/DUCKSPLOIT/README.md

    10. Wait victim's connection using 'wait' command
    11. Have fun with ducksploit hacking commands (type help to get commands list)

+#### Victim
+Just plugg the raspberry pico in your pc (or hacker can do also) That will start automaticaly the client of the reverse shell

 :warning: Ducksploit is made for legal use or educational use :warning:

 ## Uninstall Ducksploit

-   1. Launch Ducksploit terminal using 'ducksploit'
-   2. type 'uninstall'
+   1. type 'ds uninstall' in cmd
-   3. Done  :smile:
+   2. Done  :smile:

 ## **Commands**